pippim/pippim.github.io/programs/mserve.md

 it say ***Volume 3***.
 It gets confusing when you are viewing the *Music Location Tree* window.

-#### Use this Function to Rename, Not the File Manager
+### Use this Function to Rename, Not the File Manager

 A file manager will not rename Artists, Albums and Song Titles within the **mserve** SQL database.
+If you rename with a file manager, original names will still be in the SQL database.
-So it is important to use this function instead.
+So it is important to use this function instead of a file manager.

-To Rename within the *Music Location Tree* window:
+Call the function within the *Music Location Tree* window:

-1. Right click on the third CD Album.
+1. Right click on the third CD Album *(Greatest Hits of the 80's)*.
 2. Select *"Rename Album"* from the popup menu.
 3. In the dialog box enter "Greatest Hits Of The 80's [Disc 3]"
 4. Click the *"Apply"* button.